eWaterCycle/era5cli/CONTRIBUTING.md

 Tag the release according to [semantic versioning guidelines](https://semver.org/), preceded with a `v` (e.g.: v1.0.0).
 The release title is the tag and the release date together (e.g.: v1.0.0 (2019-07-25)).

+### Release candidate
-Tick the pre-release box in case the release is a candidate release, and amend the version tag with `rc` and the candidate number.
+When releasing a release candidate on Github, tick the pre-release box, and amend the version tag with `rc` and the candidate number.
+Ensure the release candidate version is accurate in `CHANGELOG.rst`.
+If the version number in this file is not updated, Zenodo and RSD release workflows will fail.

+Releasing a release candidate is not required, but can help detect bugs early.

 ## PyPI release workflow
 Publishing a new release in github triggers the github Action workflow that builds and publishes the package to test.PyPI or PyPI.
-Versions with "rc" (releasecandidate) in their version tag will only be published to test.PyPI.
+Versions with "rc" (release candidate) in their version tag will only be published to test.PyPI.
 Other version tags will trigger a PyPI release.
 Inspect `.github/workflows/publish-to-pypi.yml` for more information.

 Confirm a pre-release on test.PyPI with:
 ```